African wildcat: Distribution and habitat

-It inhabits a broad variety of habitats, especially in hilly and mountainous landscapes such as the Hoggar Mountains.
-In deserts such as the Sahara, it occurs at much lower densities.
+It tolerates a wide variety of habitats.
+In deserts such as the Sahara, it occurs at much lower densities and is most common in areas with rugged terrain such as the Hoggar Mountains.
 It ranges across the area north of the Sahara from Morocco to Egypt and inhabits the tropical and subtropical grasslands, savannas, and shrublands south of the Sahara from Mauritania to the Horn of Africa, including Somalia, Eritrea, Ethiopia, Djibouti and Sudan.
-Farther south, it is present in all East and Southern African countries.
+It inhabits every country of East and Southern Africa, although it is absent from the dense tropical rainforests of the Congo Basin.